 - Souvenir Treasure Hunting – If you hate tourist markets you will love the pop-up markets of Arica.
 Almost every day of my week-long visit, a market popped up along a street.
 These markets were full of new and used goods, both treasures and trash.
 They’re where I found a number of authentic Chilean rugs and textiles I brought home as souvenirs.

-- Explore a Coastal Desert – I decided to spend time in Arica after seeing the area featured on Planet Earth.
+- Explore a Coastal Desert – I decided to spend time in Arica after seeing the area featured on the BBC hit Planet Earth.
 Here, it virtually never rains.
 But fog, called camanchaca by locals, rolls in from open water and makes it possible for life to thrive in this true desert.
 Honestly, standing in a desert surrounded by thick fog was a unique geographic/atmospheric experience that was very memorable.

 If you’re looking for a place to spend a lively spring break, go to Renaca.
 The atmosphere here is lighthearted and carefree.
 It appeals mostly to young travelers and people interested in Chile’s nightlife.
 There are many beach parties and cheap souvenirs to be found here (both solid reasons that I avoided it during my trip)